By the end of this section, you will be able to:

 Why would any civilization try to outshine its own star in this way?
 It turns out that the cost of sending an ultra-short laser pulse in the direction of a few promising stars can be less than the cost of sweeping a continuous radio message across the whole sky.
 Or perhaps they, too, have a special fondness for light messages because one of their senses evolved using light.
 Several programs are now experimenting with “optical SETI” searches, which can be done with only a modest telescope.
 (The term optical here means using visible light.)

-If we let our imaginations expand, we might think of other for technosignatures—signs of other technology.
+If we let our imaginations expand, we might think of other for technosignatures—signs of technology from other civilizations.
 For example, what if a truly advanced civilization should decide to (or need to) renovate its planetary system to maximize the area for life?
 It could do so by breaking apart some planets or moons and building a ring of solid material that surrounds or encloses the star and intercepts some or all of its light.
 This huge artificial ring or sphere might glow very brightly at infrared wavelengths, as the starlight it receives is eventually converted to heat and re-radiated into space.
 That infrared radiation could be detected by our instruments, and searches for such infrared sources are also underway (Figure 30.22).

 Should We Transmit in Addition to Listening?